agjjQuery/agjjQuery/README.md

 ## Usage/Installation

-You will need an HTML reference to jQuery in order for the plugin to function.
+You will need an HTML reference to jQuery in order for the plugins to function.

     <!-- Reference to the jQuery Javascript library -->
     <script type="text/javascript" src="//code.jquery.com/jquery-3.7.1.min.js"></script>